RiverSafeUK/eze-cli/README-DEVELOPMENT.md

       "_help_message": "<DEVELOPER COMMENTS>",
       "enabled_always": "true or false",
       "enable_on_file": [
-        "<LIST OF FILE NAMES IN FOUND IN CODEBASE WILL ENABLE>" ],
+        "<LIST OF FILE NAMES IF FOUND WILL ENABLE TOOL>" ],
       "enable_on_file_ext": [
-        "<LIST OF FILE NAMES IN FOUND IN CODEBASE WILL ENABLE>" ],
+        "<LIST OF FILE EXTENSIONS IF FOUND WILL ENABLE TOOL>" ],
       "config": {
         "<FIELD>": "<VALUE>"